Eazyduzit/gym-app-vite-react-typescript/README.md

+# App is now LIVE hosted on https://my-evogym-app.netlify.app

-# This project is setup with Vite using React + TypeScript and Tailwind CSS.
+## This project is setup with Vite using React + TypeScript and Tailwind CSS.

 ## Form is working and all submissions will go to my alternate email. (set up using: https://formsubmit.co/)

+### All credit goes to EdRoh. https://www.youtube.com/watch?v=I2NNxr3WPDo&list=PLtUoxdC5MHdkxeM68Ai_I91T8Q6WbnMhV&index=45&t=14s&ab_channel=EdRoh

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.